 Then I started helping out with the Color Computer drivers in MESS.
 I rewrote the floppy disk controller to support reading of different size sectors.
 Added track read, and finally DMK disk image support.
 I did this so I could run my Diecom games without breaking the copy-protection.
 I also added 1 bit sound support so the heart beat in Dungeons of Daggorath would work.

 One long term project I have for MESS is to re-implement the WD179X core.
 The current code is focused on being sector based, and I think a better emulation would focus on emulating a rotating disk.
+This was eventually done in MAME independent of me.

 I am married and have two children.
 They sometimes complain about my hobbies.
 But the reality of the situation is I put them first.